StanfordLegion/sapling-guide/README.md

 use one of those nodes to build and run your software.
 (See below for machine access instructions.)

-## Using the Machine
+## Quickstart

-Some things to keep in mind while using the machine:
+These instructions are the fastest way to get started with Legion or Regent on Sapling.

-### 1. Quickstart
+### 1. Legion Quickstart

-Depending on whether you need Legion or Regent, generally one of the following will get you started with Legion or Regent.
-Note that it's only necessary to follow one of these, depending on what you need.

-#### Legion Quickstart

 ```bash
 git clone -b master https://github.com/StanfordLegion/legion.git